 Once the pressure is released, remember to let the meat cool in its juices or all your hard work will still leave you with dry meat.

-To keep your beef carnitas moist, use manual pressure release for at least 15 minutes, and ideally until the pressure completely releases.
+Jenni Says: To keep your beef carnitas (or any meat you cook in an Instant Pot) moist, use manual pressure release for at least 15 minutes, and ideally until the pressure completely releases.
 Also, make sure to cool your meat in the cooking juices.

 Looking for a more traditional pork carnitas recipe?
 Try my friend Beth’s recipe for Instant Pot Carnitas!